gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 whipped out his sword as Piaerre grabbed Erileine's sleeve and pulled her the other way.

-"It's me, it's just me," a familiar voice said shakily.
-Arms raised, a battered-looking Vaszlav stepped into the clearing.
+"It's me, it's just me," a familiar voice pleaded.
+Arms raised, Vaszlav stepped into the clearing.

 Razi poured his blade back into its bottle.  "*La*, and what is it that has happened to you?
 Is this Gaeston's doing?"
 The tinker's face